Hall of Famer David Ortiz hopes new Red Sox boss Craig Breslow turns away from analytics some

 Now he believes his old teammate and recently hired Chief Baseball Officer, Craig Breslow, can turn things around by going away from analytics somewhat.

-“I heard yesterday that he’s trying to shut down a little bit of the analytic side and going back to the old-fashioned part of the game,” Ortiz said in an interview with The Associated Press from his golf tourney — the 15th annual David Ortiz Celebrity Golf Classic — in Marco Island, Florida.
+“I heard yesterday that he’s trying to shut down a little bit of the analytic side and going back to the old-fashioned part of the game,” Ortiz said Friday in a video call with The Associated Press from his golf tournament — the 15th annual David Ortiz Celebrity Golf Classic — in Marco Island, Florida.

 “I think that’s a good way to start.
 I think the game has transformed everything to analytics and, at the end of the day, analytics can only cover so much,” he said.
 “You need to have people with heart, people with spirit, people that have been in the situation that can give some guidance to the young blood and teach them how to put up with situations.”